#FamilyPartnershipMatters: Let’s Work Together

 What We Do:

-Everything we do as the Family Partnership team has to do with "building capacity for partnership."
+Everything we do as the Student & Family team has to do with "building capacity for partnership."
 This means we offer resources and training opportunities for both SFUSD staff and SFUSD families to develop skills that support effective partnership between home and school.
 Effective partnerships support student's academic, social and developmental success, and authentic family partnership is one of the five essential supports needed to improve overall school performance.

 The SFUSD Family Partnership Model